vishvesh193/fbclone/README.md

-1. Open the terminal in Visual Studio
+1.Open the terminal in Visual Studio

 2. Write the following command :